 People love thrillers because of the adrenaline rush they get from watching it, and getting a kick out of guessing plot twists accurately then get delightfully surprised when proven wrong.
 Here are the best picks of all time.
+The ultimate new thriller movies list is to be found on The Vore, but our pick of all time favorites should be just as good!

 1. The Sixth Sense